sergiye/rdpWrapper/README.md

 The main idea was to create small and portable single-file application with all required functionality.
 And yes, it can auto-generate offsets for new/updated Windows versions - thanks to the [llccd's RDPWrapOffsetFinder project](https://github.com/llccd/RDPWrapOffsetFinder).

+RDP Wrapper works as a layer between Service Control Manager and Terminal Services, so the original termsrv.dll file remains untouched.
+Also this method is very strong against Windows Update.

+It's recommended to have original termsrv.dll file with the RDP Wrapper installation.
+If you have modified it before with other patchers, it may become unstable and crash in any moment.

 ### What can it do?

 The application is portable and has the following features: